xxczaki/archfetch/README.md

 # Note

-Archfetch might work on other systems as well!
+Archfetch might work on other distros as well!

 # License